Where & HOW To See The Northern Lights in Banff

 When Can You See the Northern Lights in Banff?

 It’s impossible to predict exactly what day the aurora borealis will appear.
 The aurora borealis can shine at any time of year, but they are best from October to mid-April, when the night sky is darkest.
-Generally, the northern lights in Banff shine their brightest during the winter months of December to February.
-We personally have seen the northern lights here in December, February, and even in early May!
+Generally, the northern lights in Banff shine their brightest during the winter months of December to February, when the skies are the darkest longest.
+We personally have seen the northern lights here in October, December, February, April, and even in May!

 Your best chance to see them is on clear nights with a new moon.
 Keep in mind they are geomagnetic activity and have their own set of circumstances; just because it’s a clear night does not mean the northern lights are visible or active.